 It is not enough to do your best; you must know what to do, and then do your best.

-About the author: Karen MacKenzie is a highly-respected business and quality consultant, having the vision and intellectual capacity to discern the key processes and personal development issues which are of paramount importance in any organisation.
-Karen is an ISO 9001 Lead Assessor, Internal Auditor and implementer of ISOs 9001, 45001 & 14001 systems in diverse industries - from construction to fabrication; and from environmental landscaping to Health & Safety consultancies.
-She is also an advisor to Scottish Enterprise National on the quality assuring of vocational education and training programmes, and has responsibility for rolling out the programme of self-assessment, quality development planning and continual improvement for education and training providers within Scotland.
+About the author: Karen MacKenzie is a highly-respected business and quality consultant, having the vision and adept ability to discern the key processes and personal development issues that are of paramount importance in any organisation.
+Karen is an ISO 9001 Lead Auditor, Internal Auditor and implementer of ISOs 9001, 45001 & 14001 systems in diverse industries from construction to fabrication; and from environmental landscaping to Health & Safety consultancies.
+She is also an advisor to Scottish Enterprise National on the quality assuring of vocational education and training programmes, having responsibility for rolling out the programme of self-assessment, quality development planning and continual improvement for education and training providers within Scotland.